RashidiA/Ergonomic-Risk-Evaluation-REBA/README.md

 Export: Click "Generate Audit Report" to save the findings as a PDF.

 🤝 Contributing
-Contributions to expand leg scoring, wrist flexion angles, or custom fine-tuned YOLO weights for specialized automotive parts are welcome!
+Contributions to custom fine-tuned YOLO weights for specialized automotive parts are welcome!

 Disclaimer: This tool is for educational and preliminary audit purposes.
 It should not replace professional medical or ergonomic advice.